Accounts Receivable Deductions: Still A Plague On Profits

 Here are a few of the industry issues:

-The supplier must carefully investigate all deductions to sort the valid from the invalid so they can keep their marketing budgets and customer profits on target.
+Suppliers must carefully investigate all deductions to sort the valid from the invalid to keep their marketing budgets and customer profits on target.
 Invalid or excessive claims need to be carefully handled and collected.
-Otherwise, the supplier will relinquish significant profits.
+Otherwise, the supplier will relinquish significant gains.

 Regardless of industry, deduction resolution takes concerted effort and intensive labor by several departments, including customer service, sales, finance, accounting, logistics, and IT.
 As a result, it represents a significant part of a company’s SG&A expense.